Publication More cost, less benefit for NSW: the flawed rationale for the Hunter Valley coal mine expansion

 The 2024 CBA uses NSW Treasury Guidance TPP17-03 as a framework to quantify the cost of carbon emissions of the project.
 This is in line with 2018 guidance from the Department of Planning, Housing and Infrastructure (DPHI).
 However, TPP17-03 has since been superseded by TPG23-08, which uses a NSW-specific Marginal Abatement Cost (MAC) and aligns emissions valuation with the state’s legislated emissions targets.

-- The emissions estimate in the 2024 CBA excludes emissions from intrastate rail transport [6].
-When these are included total emissions are 9% higher, resulting in an additional $0.56 billion in costs.
-When the current Treasury framework is applied to the full scope of emissions, the project’s net benefits to NSW are reduced by 88% compared to the 2024 CBA, falling from $7.84 billion to $0.94 billion.
-See Chart 1.1 – (2).
+- The emissions estimate in the 2024 CBA excludes emissions from intrastate rail transport.[7]
+When these are included total emissions are 9% higher, resulting in an additional $0.31 billion in costs.
+When the current Treasury framework is applied to the full scope of emissions, the project’s net benefits to NSW are reduced by 47% compared to the 2024 CBA, falling from $7.84 billion to $4.18 billion.
+See Chart 1.1 – (2)

 - The 2024 CBA relies on a coal price forecast that is considerably higher than the International Energy Agency’s (IEA) Announced Pledges Scenario (APS) and Net Zero Emissions (NZE) scenario.
 When the project’s benefits are modelled in line with the APS and NZE its direct benefits decline by 8% and 26% respectively.
-When the current Treasury framework is applied, and the full scope of NSW emissions is included, a Paris-aligned coal pricing forecast results in the project's net benefit to NSW falling below zero, which means it becomes a social cost to the state.
-See Chart 1.1 – (3A) and (3B).
+When the current Treasury framework is applied, and the full scope of NSW emissions is included, a Paris-aligned coal pricing forecast results in the project's net benefit to NSW falling to $3.06 billion.
+See Chart 1.1 – (3A) and (3B)

 The APS reflects the global policy direction based on announced government commitments, while the NZE scenario aligns with NSW and Federal commitments to the Paris Agreement.